rejetto/hfs/README.md

 If your language is missing, please consider [translating yourself](https://github.com/rejetto/hfs/wiki/Translation).

-## Plug-ins

-You can use the Admin-panel to manage your plugins and install new ones.

-Under the hood, installing a plugin just means copying its folder inside `plugins` folder.
-Deleting will uninstall it.

-HFS will ignore all plugin folders with `-disabled` at the end of the name.

 ## Why you should upgrade from HFS 2.x to 3

 As you can see from the list of features, we already have some goods that you cannot find in HFS 2.